Well, look at you: you’ve made the decision to hire an interior designer to help with your upcoming home improvement project – you’re so smart!

 Our Cole’s Notes version of how to prepare is to consider:

-This meeting may be the most important step of the design process for you – no pressure (wink, wink).
-It really does set the tone for the whole project, and we truly believe the more prepared you are, the better your design will turn out and the fewer revisions (i.e. billable hours) you will need to put towards perfecting the design plan.
+This meeting may be the most important step of the design process for you – no pressure though.
+It is important to realize that it really does set the tone for the whole project, and we truly believe the more prepared you are, the better your design will turn out and the fewer revisions (i.e. billable hours) you will need to put towards perfecting the design plan.

 Get in touch to book your consultation!